whizpool/ibm-feedback/README.md

 We have used the following IBM cloud services in this projects

 - [IBM Cloud Storage](https://cloud.ibm.com/docs/cloud-object-storage)
 IBM Cloud Object Storage is an application-data archive and backup platform that offers persistent cloud storage and data encryption by default.
-Made for electronic records retention, it helps with regulatory compliance.

-In this project we have used the Cloud Storage for storing the image / screenshots.
+Made for electronic records retention, it helps with regulatory compliance.<br/>In this project we have used the Cloud Storage for storing the image / screenshots.

 - [IBM Cloud User Management & access managment] (https://cloud.ibm.com/apidocs/user-management)
 You can access and use IBM Cloud IAM through the Access (IAM) UI, CLI, or API.
 To access IBM Cloud IAM by using the console, go to Manage > Access (IAM).
 Go to Managing IAM access, API keys, service IDs, and access groups to review the available CLI commands.